p2p-org/economy/posts/2020-05-29-polkadot-nomination-guide.md

-To nominate P2P Validator simply copy all our addresses one by one and paste them in the search field. **Here are P2P addresses:**
+To nominate P2P Validator simply **copy our addresses one by one** and paste them in the search field.
+Don't press `Nominate` button until you add all addresses.

+**Here are P2P addresses:**

 1. `16DKyH4fggEXeGwCytqM19e9NFGkgR2neZPDJ5ta8BKpPbPK`
 2. `15qomv8YFTpHrbiJKicP4oXfxRDyG4XEHZH7jdfJScnw2xnV`